quantcast/android-measurement/README.md

 #### User Opt-Out ####

-You may offer your app users the ability to opt-out of Quantcast Measurement.
-This is done by providing your users a means to access the About Quantcast Screen.
+You can give users the option to opt out of Quantcast Measure by providing access to the About Quantcast Screen.
 This should be a button in your app's preferences `Activity` with the title "About Quantcast".
-When the user taps the button you provide, you should call the Quantcast's Measurement SDK's `AboutQuantcastScreen` with the following:
+When the user taps the button you provide, call `AboutQuantcastScreen` with the following:

 ``` java
 QuantcastClient.showAboutQuantcastScreen(activity);
 ```

-Where `activity` is your project's preference `Activity`.
+`activity` is your project's preference `Activity`.

-Note that when a user opts-out of Quantcast Measurement, it causes the SDK to immediately stop transmitting information to or from the user's device and it deletes any cached information that the SDK may have retained.
-Furthermore, when a user opts-out of a single app on a device, it affects all apps on the device that are using Quantcast Measurement.
+Note: when a user opts out of Quantcast Measure, the Quantcast Android SDK immediately stops transmitting information to or from the user's device and deletes any cached information that may have retained.
+Furthermore, when a user opts out of a single app on a device, the action affects all apps on the device that are integrated with Quantcast Measure.

 #### Tracking App Events ####

-You may use Quantcast App Measurement to measure the audiences that engage in certain activities within your app.
-In order to log the occurrence of an app event or activity, simply call the following method:
+Quantcast Measure can be used to measure audiences that engage in certain activities within your app.
+To log the occurrence of an app event or activity, call the following method:

 ``` java
 QuantcastClient.logEvent(eventName);
 ```

-Here `eventName` is a `String` that is meaningful to you and is associated with the event you are logging.
-Note that hierarchical information can be indicated by using a left-to-right notation with a period as a seperator.
-For example, logging one event named "button.left" and another named "button.right" will create three reportable items in Quantcast App Measurement: "button.left", "button.right", and "button".
+`eventName` is the `String` that is associated with the event you are logging.
+Hierarchical information can be indicated by using a left-to-right notation with a period as a separator.
+For example, logging one event named "button.left" and another named "button.right" will create three reportable items in Quantcast Measure: "button.left", "button.right", and "button".
 There is no limit on the cardinality that this hierarchal scheme can create, though low-frequency events may not have an audience report on due to the lack of a statistically significant population.

 #### Event Labels ####

-Most of Quantcast Measurement SDK's public methods have an option to provide a comma separated list of labels.
-A label is any arbitrary string that you want to be ascociated with an event, and will create a second dimension in Quantcast Measurement audience reporting.
+Most of Quantcast's public methods have an option to provide a comma separated list of labels.
+A label is any arbitrary string that you want associated with an event.
+The label will create a second dimension in Quantcast Measure audience reporting.
 Normally, this dimension is a "user class" indicator.
-For example, you might use one of two labels in your app: one for user who have not purchased an app upgrade, and one for users who have purchased an upgrade.
+For example, use one of two labels in your app: one for user who have not purchased an app upgrade, and one for users who have purchased an upgrade.

-While there is no specific constraint on the intended use of the label dimension, it is not recommended that you use it to indicate discrete events.
-You should use the `logEvent(eventName)` method to do that.
+While there is no constraint on the intended use of the label dimension, it is not recommended that you use it to indicate discrete events; in these cases, use the `logEvent(eventName)` method.

 #### Geo-Location Measurement ####

-If you would like to get geo-location aware reporting, you must turn on geo-tracking in the Measurement SDK.
-You do this in the `onCreate()` method of every `Activity` in your project before you call `beginSessionWithApiKey()` with the following:
+To get geo-location aware reporting, turn on geo-tracking in the `onCreate()` method of every `Activity` in your project before you call `beginSessionWithApiKey()` with the following:

 ``` java
 QuantcastClient.setEnableLocationGathering(true);
 ```

-Note that you should only enable geo-tracking if your app has some location-aware purpose.
+Note: only enable geo-tracking if your app has some location-aware purpose.

-The Quantcast Measurement SDK will automatically pause geo-tracking while your app is in the background.
+The Quantcast Android SDK will automatically pause geo-tracking while your app is in the background.
 This is done for both battery-life and privacy considerations.

 #### Combined Web/App Audiences ####

-Quantcast App Measurement enables you to measure your web and app audience.
-This allows you to use Quantcast Measurement to understand the differences and similarities of your online and app audiences, or even between different apps that you publish.
-In order to enable this feature, your will need to provide a user identifier, which Quantcast will always anonymize with a 1-way hash before it is transmitted off the user's device.
-This user identifier also needs to be provided in your website(s); please see Quantcast's web measurement documentation for specific instructions on how to provide an user identifier for your website.
+Quantcast Measure enables you to measure both your web and mobile app audiences, allowing you to understand the differences and similarities of your online and mobile app audiences, or even the audiences of your different apps.
+To enable this feature, you will need to provide a user identifier, which Quantcast will always anonymize with a 1-way hash before it is transmitted the user's device.
+This user identifier must also  be provided for your website(s); please see Quantcast's web measurement documentation for instructions.

-In order to provide Quantcast Measurement with the user identifier, call the following method:
+To provide Quantcast Measure with the user identifier, call the following method:

 ``` java
 QuantcastClient.recordUserIdentifier(userId);
 ```
-Where `userId` is a `String` containing the user identifier that you use.
-The SDK will immediately 1-way hash the passed identifier.
+`userId` is a `String` containing the user identifier.
+The Quantcast Android SDK will immediately 1-way hash the passed identifier.
 A `null` `userId` indicates that the current user is unknown.

-When starting a Quantcast Measurement session, if you already know the user identifier (e.g., it was saved in the apps preferences) when the `onCreate()` method of any `Activity` is called, you may call the alternate version of the `beginSessionWithApiKey()` method:
+When starting a Quantcast Measure session, if you already know the user identifier (e.g., it was saved in the apps preferences) when the `onCreate()` method of any `Activity` is called, you may call the alternate version of the `beginSessionWithApiKey()` method:

 ``` java
 QuantcastClient.beginSessionWithApiKeyAndWithUserId(this, <*Insert your API Key Here*>, userId);